jevangelista/front_end_challenge/README.md

 I chose to keep the folder structure fairly simple, since this coding challenge is centered around one particular feature.
 Though, if it were a fully functional app, I would consider using a more robust MVC framework, like Ruby on Rails or Node.js.

 ## Technologies Used:

 HTML, CSS, Bootstrap, Javascript, jQuery, Git/GitHub

 For this challenge, I chose to use the Bootstrap framework to help streamline the process of creating the responsive navbar.
-Though, I'd be excited to take on the challenge of creating a responsive design using plain CSS and media queries.
+Since, this challenge has us a bit strapped for time, I chose this route, though, if given more time, I'd be excited to take on the challenge of creating a responsive design using plain CSS and media queries.

+Also, I used the jQuery library in order to create the javascript control for the login/logout button.
+Right now, I have a variable manually controlling the function in my Javascript.
+Though, in a real-life situation, I know I would have to create a helper method to link the user variable with the database.

 ## Wishlist/Future Development